movableink/ember-pausable-test/README.md

 Let's imagine a component that, when it renders, it pushes items onto a list every second.

-There are two things I'd like to think about when testing this componen:
+There are two things I'd like to think about when testing this component:

 - I want to test each step of the state as it changes
 - I want the test to run fast (no need to wait a second between each step)